Events in the next 6 months

 Respectful, queer/LGBT-friendly, easy-going bunch who want an excuse to get out more and talk about books.
 And have some snacks.
 Meetings take place on the first Monday of the month at 6:30 p.m.
 You can reach our group at paradisecityreaders@gmail.com

-This month's discussion will be about Lincoln in the Bardo by George Saunders
+This month's discussion will be about: Gone with the Mind by Mark Leyner

-Title: Science Fiction and Fantasy Discussion: I Am Legend
+Title: Science Fiction and Fantasy Discussion: "Sirens of Titan" by Kurt Vonnegut

 Location: Watson Room